InsideWhale72/Insidewhale72/README.md

 - 📫 How to reach me **Insidewhale72@gmail.com**

-- 📄 Know about my experiences [My resume Will be on my website soon!](My resume Will be on my website soon!)
+- 📄 (My resume Will be on my website soon!)

 - ⚡ Fun fact **I have a interest in radios!**